 More information from the National Weather Service website:

-The Nooksack River will cause major flooding from near Ferndale downstream to the mouth.
+The Nooksack River will cause major near record flooding from near Ferndale downstream to the mouth, overtopping levees on both sides of the river and flooding roadways on the Lummi Peninsula including Haxton Way.
 Deep and swift flood waters will inundate residential areas…farm lands…and roads.
-The flood may overtop levees and failures are possible.
+In addition…flood waters could overflow and flood the Sumas drainage.
 Flooding will occur all along the river including headwaters…tributaries…and other streams within and near the Nooksack River Basin.

-The Nooksack River will cause widespread flooding from near Ferndale downstream to the mouth…with swift waters in residential areas and over farm lands and roads.
+he Nooksack River will overflow levees and banks along the east bank of the river from Hovander Park downstream to Marietta, causing widespread flooding from near Ferndale downstream to the mouth with swift waters in residential areas and over farm lands and roads.
 Erosion may damage some river banks.

 At 17 feet